The Week That Was

 For CISOs and security leaders:

-Run a tabletop exercise this month testing your patch deployment velocity against a scenario where critical vulnerabilities are actively exploited within 24 hours of disclosure.
-Mandiant M-Trends 2026 shows mean time-to-exploit is now effectively negative (exploitation begins before patches release, on average).
+Mean time-to-exploit is now effectively negative (exploitation begins before patches release, on average).
 Your incident response playbook probably assumes you have days.
-You likely have hours.
+You likely have hours, but regardless, you need to KNOW.

 For board members and strategic leaders: